AbdullaElshourbagy/Oracle-ADF-Jasper-Report/README.md

 # Oracle-ADF-Jasper-Report-
-Oracle ADF project to integrate with Jasper Ireport
+Oracle ADF project to integrate with jasper ireport example